ff-meli/ImGuiScene/README.md

 # ImGuiScene
-Currently a fairly rough library that wraps everything necessary to add ImGui support to a C# project.
+A simple ibrary that wraps everything necessary to add ImGui support to a C# project.
+This is mainly useful inside a dll that is injected into a game or similar process, in order to provide a simple transparent overlay where ImGui controls can be trivially created.
+It can also be used as a standalone application for prototyping or testing ImGui scenes etc.

 ImGui integration is done with [ImGui.NET](https://github.com/mellinoe/ImGui.NET), while window creation and events use [SDL2-CS](https://github.com/flibitijibibo/SDL2-CS).
 The semi-official ImGui backend implementations for [SDL](https://github.com/ocornut/imgui/blob/master/examples/imgui_impl_sdl.cpp), [DX11](https://github.com/ocornut/imgui/blob/master/examples/imgui_impl_dx11.cpp), and [OpenGL3](https://github.com/ocornut/imgui/blob/master/examples/imgui_impl_opengl3.cpp) were ported as directly as possible to SDL2-CS, SharpDX and OpenGL.NET.
 The C++ sources for those implementations are extremely messy and poor as-is, and currently no effort has been made to clean them up for C#, or to impose reasonable code design on them.
 They do work for now, and hopefully I can improve on them later.

-A simple sample application will follow soon.

 #### Usage Note
 You may need to ensure "Prefer 32-bit" is disabled for your project if you use the AnyCPU target.
-This may be due to the version of the native dlls that are included; I will look into providing a 32-bit version as well in the future.
+This is due to the version of the native dlls that are included; I will look into providing a 32-bit version as well in the future.

 ### Simple example application